 Fee: Contact the instructor leonard.ortiz@bakerU.edu

-IE188A The Art and Science of the Seashore
+IE197A The Art and Science of the Pacific Northwest Coast

 Kimball, 3 credit hours, travel course

-This course will provide a unique opportunity for an intimate look at the eastern seashores of North America.
-On a cross-country road trip, students will experience the aesthetic, ecological, and cultural value of seashores through intentional artistic expression and reflection while learning about the unique physical and biological nature of each site.
-Students will investigate seashore habitats through hands-on exploration and visitor center experiences and will produce original art (medium of choice) and natural history descriptions in field journals.
+This course will provide a unique opportunity for an intimate look at the coastal region of the Pacific Northwest.
+On a cross-country road trip, students will experience the aesthetic ecological, and cultural value of seashores through intentional artistic expression and reflection while learning about the unique physical and biological nature of each site.
+Students will investigate coastal habitats through hands-on exploration and visitor center experiences and will produce original art (medium of choice) and natural history descriptions in field journals.
 Students will consider the relationship between human culture and different coastal environments.
-This course meets the Interterm Mission Statement by improving the student’s cultural awareness and knowledge and increasing the student’s appreciation for diversity of life.
-Note: Students registering for this trip should expect to camp regularly in state and national campgrounds, where they will share tents with fellow students.
-Experiences on the seashore may lead to discomfort through exposure to the sun, heat, salt, sand, biting insects, and physical exertion.
-As you anticipate these experiences, please carefully consider your attitude and abilities.

 Fee: See instructor for course details scott.kimball@bakerU.edu